 Recent matters involving complex financial transactions and institutions include:

-- Representation of the nation’s largest mortgage originator and sponsor in a series of lawsuits by monoline insurers seeking repayment of $10 billion relating to Residential Mortgage-Backed Securities (RMBS) loan origination, securitization structure, rights and remedies of sponsor, trustee, noteholders and insurers.
+- In cases spanning over a decade, representation of the nation’s largest mortgage originator and sponsor in a series of lawsuits by monoline insurers seeking repayment of $10 billion relating to Residential Mortgage-Backed Securities (RMBS) loan origination, securitization structure, rights and remedies of sponsor, trustee, noteholders and insurers.
+Cases have involved appeals to highest courts, and multiple reported decisions and every legal issue imaginable.

 - Representation of RBS Securities and Greenwich Capital in repurchase and representation and warranty claims, and in cases brought both by trustees and by a monoline insurer.
 The representation produced a precedent setting opinion on damages recoverable when an insurer waived right to rescission in the underlying policy.
-Assured Guaranty Municipal Corp. v.
-RBS Securities Inc., et al., 13 Civ.
-2019, 2014 U.S. Dist.
-LEXIS 2850 (S.D.N.Y.
-May 8, 2014)
+Assured Guar.
+Mun.
+Corp. v.
+RBS Secs., Inc., 2014 U.S. Dist.
+LEXIS 63811, 2014 WL 1855766 (S.D.N.Y 2014).

 Disputes involving real estate lenders, joint ventures, partnerships, and mezzanine/junior lenders include: